kkasravi/edison/lesson2.md

 3. Change mode to 'insert' by pressing 'i'
 4. Cut & paste the contents of your local .ssh/id_rsa.pub into this file
 5. Save the file by doing `<esc>:wq`
+6. Change the permissions of authorized_keys to read-only by you `chmod 600 .ssh/authorized_keys`
-6. logout and log back in to confirm no password is required
+7. logout and log back in to confirm no password is required

 ## Changing a LIFX light to your color using the web interface
 1. Go to `http://api.developer.lifx.com/docs/set-state`